 (Link: CITG Grant Levels (18/19 SY))

 Accounting and Monitoring Arrangement

 CITG is a constituent grant under the OEBG / EOEBG / ESCBG.
 In this respect, aided schools should observe the rules on usage of OEBG / EOEBG mentioned in relevant EDB circular memoranda and user guides, whilst government schools should observe closely related circulars/memoranda on ESCBG issued from time to time for government schools.
 In line with the existing rules, schools may retain the surplus balance up to 12 months' provision of OEBG / EOEBG / ESCBG.
 Schools are advised to make good resources planning to meet their expenses according to their priorities.
 For accounting and auditing purposes, schools should keep a separate ledger account to reflect all incomes and expenditures chargeable to the CITG.
-Also, schools are required to relate the schools' IT budget to the annual school-based development plans and publish the audited financial statement in their School Reports.
+Also, schools are encouraged to relate the schools' IT budget to the annual school-based development plans and publish the audited financial statement in their School Reports.